 - lecithin are phospholipids that are important occlusive that naturally absorbs, helping to repair an impaired barrier

-- gorgeous butters like cocoa, mango, and shea stick around on the skin, helping to protect it from the outside world
+- gorgeous butters like cocoa, mango, and shea stick around on your skin, helping to protect it from the outside world

-- squalane the sebaceous glands responsible for producing sebum – a cocktail of wax esters, triglycerides, and squalene, create a protective coating on the outer layer of skin.
+- squalane the sebaceous glands responsible for producing sebum – a cocktail of wax esters, triglycerides, and squalene-create a protective coating on yourskin’s outer layer.
 Sebum helps to moisturise and keep the protective barrier intact

 - ceramides are skin-identical ingredients that are missing, we combine them in Fortify barrier repair cream, to replenish ingredients that deplete over time, through trauma or with age

-For the purpose of this article, we are outlining most of the occlusive used in personal care products.
+For this article’s purpose, we are outlining most of the occlusive used in personal care products.

 Our clean and conscious beauty standpoint means many of those ingredients mentioned below, we don’t include in our formulas.